jamespowell99/maverick-test-james-powell/README.md

 Timeboxed this to 1 hour.
 The result reflects this

 ## Implementation notes
-- streams through the file and processes by batches of Strings the same length
+- streams through the file and processes by batches of Strings of the same length
 - Relies on sorting each string to find the anagrams
-- Uses a HashMap of String:List<String> where the key is the sorted string and the value is the list of anagrams found for this string
+- Uses a HashMap of `String:List<String>` where the key is the sorted string and the value is the list of anagrams found for this string
 - Should have decent test coverage via the unit tests added (although I would like to add more)
-- Added a couple of Spring Integration tests to cover some scenarios around the final batch being processed - this could be improved and pushed left into unit tests (see 'more time')
+- Added a couple of Spring Integration tests to cover some scenarios around the final batch being processed - this could be improved and pushed left into unit tests (see 'Next Steps / more time')

 ## Assumptions
 - File is ordered by String lengths